• Instagram

 Why this Recipe Works

-Blood oranges are a very popular sweet citrus fruit with tinges of raspberry flavor and work so well with the matcha and chocolate.
+Blood oranges are a very popular sweet citrus fruit with tinges of raspberry flavor and work so well with matcha and chocolate.

 These keep very well in the refrigerator, making them the perfect afternoon treat or holiday edible gift.

 Because of the sweetness and tartness, I love pairing citrus flavors with more bitter flavors like matcha, and dark chocolate is also a natural go-to.
-This treat combines all three elements in just the right amount, and creates a wonderful tart and sweet bite-size dessert.
+This treat combines all three elements in just the right amount and creates a wonderful tart and sweet bite-size dessert.

 Ingredients & Substitutions